 How long does the training take?

 Answer...Typically 1-3 hours, depending upon how many supervisors and employees there are in your workplace.

 Where would we do this training?

 Answer...If you do not have a conference room or similar space, we will provide the space near your workplace to conduct the seminar.

 There are only men in my company OR there are only women in my company; why would they need this kind of training?

-Answer...1 out of 14 men is physically abused, 85% of all spouse murderers are male, and 1 out of 3 women will be beaten or raped in her lifetime so both men and women definitely need this education.
+Answer...1 out of 14 men is physically abused, 85% of all spouse murderers are male, and 1 out of 3 women will be beaten or raped in her lifetime so we strongly feel that both men and women need this education.

 We have our EAP's(Employee Assistance Programs) handle such issues...

-Answer...This is not being aggressively, proactively, preventative.
+Answer...The goal is to be aggressively, proactively, preventative.
 EAP's are usually called upon AFTER an incident or situation occurs.